 - Three 8-ounce packages cream cheese (use only full fat), at room temperature

 - 2 extra-large eggs

-- 2/3 cup heavy or whipping cream, plus 1 tablespoon for brushing
+- 2/3 cup heavy cream, plus 1 tablespoon for brushing

 - 2 ounces bittersweet or semisweet chocolate